gu-dsan6000/spring-2019/README.md

 ## Credit Cards

-You will need a credit card (not a debit card) to create an account on Amazon Web Services.
+You will need a credit card to create an account on Amazon Web Services.
 If you do not have a credit card, you may consider getting a pre-paid VISA card which you can use as the credit card when you create the account.

 # Learning Activities and Evaluation